wp-plugins/wp-scheduled-themes/readme.txt

 * [Created April 16, 2011]

 == Upgrade Notice ==

+= 1.5 =
+* Fix bug that causes some Admin screens to not work

 = 1.2 =
 * Fixed compatability with WP-Scheduled-Styles (yet to be released)